The annual Academic Festival is an opportunity for students to share their research and findings with the community.

 Reasons to Participate

 - Share your work with the campus and surrounding community

 - Develop connections with faculty and staff

 - Enhance your resume for employment and/or graduate school

 - Win prizes

-The final deadline for submitting project proposals is March 18, 2022.
+The deadline for submitting project proposals for the 2023 festival is March 17, 2023.

 The project proposal application is at the bottom of this page.
 Before submitting your proposal, please be sure to review all project guidelines and judging criteria.

 The Academic Festival provides four project categories for you to submit and display your work.
 Click on each category below to learn about the recommendations, guidelines, and suggestions for submitting projects.
 Prizes will be awarded in each category.

 As part of the project proposal, you will be asked to choose between a wall display or a tabletop display for your work.
 Below are photo examples of each.